John Bailey (solicitor)

 Sir John Bilsland Bailey KCB (5 November 1928 – 22 February 2021) was a British solicitor and public servant.

-Bailey was born to Walter Bailey (died 1932) and the composer Ethel Edith Bilsland, who married secondly Sir Thomas George Spencer, a telecommunications executive.
-He was educated at Eltham College and graduated from University College London with a law degree and was admitted as a solicitor in 1954.
-He was appointed an Under-Secretary in the Treasury Solicitor's Department in 1973, and then served as Legal Director of the Office of Fair Trading between 1977 and 1979, when he became Deputy Treasury Solicitor.
-He was promoted in 1984 to be HM Procurator General and Treasury Solicitor, serving until 1988.
+Bailey was born in Eltham, London to Walter Bailey, who ran the Lord Derby pub opposite Woolwich Arsenal, and composer Ethel Edith Bilsland, who married secondly Sir Thomas George Spencer, a telecommunications executive.
+His first cousin was actor John Bailey.

+Bailey attended Eltham College and graduated from University College London with a law degree, and was later admitted as a solicitor in 1954.
+He was appointed an Under-Secretary in the Treasury Solicitor's Department in 1973, later serving as Legal Director of the Office of Fair Trading between 1977 and 1979, when he became Deputy Treasury Solicitor.
+He was promoted in 1984 to HM Procurator General and Treasury Solicitor, serving until 1988.

 Bailey was appointed a Companion of the Order of the Bath in the 1982 New Year Honours, and he was promoted to Knight Commander in the 1987 Birthday Honours.
-He died on 22 February 2021, at the age of 92.
+He died in London from pneumonia on 22 February 2021, at the age of 92.